Overview of the Data Sources Page

-- Clear cache - click the button to clear cache (both in Zoomdata and in SparkIt) for the selected source
+- Clear cache - click the button to clear Zoomdata cache for the selected source.

 - Download - click the button to download the data source as a .json file; you can then upload this file to another Zoomdata instance; refer to the Import Source Configuration topic for details about importing the data source.